belouve/discover/notes/burp.md

 ### Manually browse the app
 ```
 Look for target.com/sitemap.
-If present, hold down the Command key and click on about 20 links.
+If present, hold down the Command key and click on every link.
 If not present, start exploring the target by clicking on every link on every page.
 Enter a single tick (') in any input field.
 Continue until you have thoroughly browsed the target.